Kevinpgalligan/KevingalWebsite/pages/blog/collisions.md

 A [hash function](https://en.wikipedia.org/wiki/Hash_function) takes arbitrarily complex input - a word, a website, an image, a human being - and maps it to a single number.
 This is useful for various computer science stuffs, such as data storage.

 For example, let's say you want to store a book in one of $`N`$ boxes.
-If you put the book in a random box, it's quite likely that you'll forget which box you picked, especially as $`N`$ becomes large.
+If you put the book in a random box, it's quite likely that you'll forget which box you picked, especially as $`N`$ gets bigger.
 What you can do instead is apply a hash function to the title of the book (probably *The Notebook*), which will spit out a number, $`i`$.
 You then put your book in the $`i`$-th box[^modulo].
 When you want to retrieve *The Notebook* again, you recompute the hash function and it tells you to look in the $`i`$-th box, without you needing to remember anything!
 You won't lose a book from your Nicholas Sparks collection ever again.

 We won't get into the specifics of what a hash function looks like.
 This post is instead concerned with [hash collisions](https://en.wikipedia.org/wiki/Hash_collision), which happen when your hash function assigns the same value to two different items.
 This might be a Bad Thing.
 Our hash function wouldn't be very useful, for instance, if it told us to put all our books in the 1st box, because we'd have to spend a lot of time rooting around in that box to find a specific book[^unique].
 For this reason, a good hash function should have evenly distributed outputs.
-But even then, it's only a matter of time before a hash collision occurs as we add more and more books to our collection, and by the time we reach $`N+1`$ books, there won't enough boxes to store the books individually and there will definitely be at least 1 hash collision.
+But even then, it's only a matter of time before a hash collision occurs as we add more and more books to our collection.
+By the time we reach $`N+1`$ books, there won't enough boxes to store the books individually and there will definitely be at least 1 hash collision.

 Given $`N`$ boxes and $`k`$ books, how do you figure out the *probability* of a hash collision?
 Hash collisions can be a Bad Thing, but rather than trying to eliminate them entirely (an impossible task), you might instead buy enough boxes that the probability of a hash collision is relatively low.